Visualisering/Visualisering-backend/README.md

 ```

 ###General information
-###-------------------
 This repository contains a backend api that serves data from github commits to clients.
 Application is written in javascript and runs on a node server.
 It's open source so if
-you feel like adding components and functionality to this application head over here:
+you feel like adding components and functionality to this application head over here:</br>
 <a>https://github.com/Visualisering/Visualisering/wiki/Adding-a-new-datasource</a>

-Startup
+There are two ways that server retrieves data from github</br>
+1. With a get request to github with information of which repos server wishes to get commit info from.
+2. With an active github webhook that post commit informationen to endpoint /commit when a push is
+made to an organization repo.

+###Startup
 When server starts up, inital data is loaded from app.js
 by calling method process() from sphere-getrequest-file.
 Method asks github for commits made to repos defined in datasets/repos.json